akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 :::

 ::: ee
 An attribute that is used in a published product cannot be deleted.
-You first need to unpublish the product(s) and then delete the attribute.
+You first need to unpublish the product and then delete the attribute.
 :::

 ##Delete an attribute without keeping the related data